Share

 Reddit Opinions: 192 vs 540 Needle Derma Rollers

-“I've been using a 540 roller for 6 months and noticed new baby hairs growing along my temples.
-Tried 192 once—too painful for me.” – Reddit User
+“I've been using a 540 roller for 6 months and noticed new baby hairs growing along my temples.” – Reddit User

-“192 needle roller gives me a more targeted feel and better penetration.
-I pair it with minoxidil.” – Reddit User
+“192 needle roller gives me a more targeted feel and better penetration.” – Reddit User

 FAQs on Derma Roller 192 vs 540 Needles for Hair Growth

-A: The 540 needle roller is often recommended for beginners due to its smoother and less painful experience.
+A: The 540 needle roller is often recommended for beginners because it provides broader coverage and a smoother rolling experience.

 Q: How soon will I see results?